 Robust menu of offerings.
 All of these recommended companies offer the complete package in terms of solar energy: solar installation, payment options, and maintenance options.

-1. Vivint Solar is perfect for people who value flexibility
+Perfect for people who value flexibility

 Vivint Solar, which services 19 states, has perfected the art of customer-focused service.